diwu001/find-fun-around-you/README.md

 - Open index.html by browser.

 - Enter the location you want to search, then click 'Search'.
 All meetup events around that location will showup.

-Enter the event type, such as Tech or Sport.
+- Enter the event type, such as 'Tech' or 'Sport'.
 Then click 'Filter', the specific type of events can be filtered.

-- Click one of the search result or click the marker on the map will open an infowindow provide detailed information about that evnet.
-Also search results can be hidden or show.
+- Click one of the search result or click the marker on the map will open an infowindow provide detailed information about that event.

+- Filter condition can be reset.
+Search results can be hidden or show.

 # Technologies

 Javascipt, jQuery, KnockoutJS, Google Map API, Meetup API, AJAX, JSON, HTML5, CSS3

 Author: Tina D. Wu
 Date: 09 / 21 / 2015